casper-network/docs-archive/dapp-dev-guide/upgrade-tutorial.rst

 	    set_key(CONTRACT_HASH, new_contract_hash);
 	}

-Now we can got a contract that has the ability to be upgraded with new features and functions:
+Now this contract can be upgraded with new features and functions:

 .. code-block:: rust
 	// Using the package hash and our access token, we're able to